andyouyang22/helebears/README.md

 ## Compiling ReactJS JSX Code

-The `scripts/bundle.js` file is the compiled JSX code.
-It is compiled using the Babel compiler.
-This is such that local html/jsx/js can be used while using the server that is located at protected-refugee.
-To compile the JSX, `cd` into the `static/` folder and run

-	./bundle.sh
+The `scripts/bundle.js` file is the result of compiling the React JSX code in `scripts/main.js`.
+This code is linked using `browserify` and compiled using Babel. `browserify` allows us to use Node-like `require` syntax to link `npm` and local JavaScript modules in the front end.
+Babel compiles the JSX code down to JavaScript.
+Running the `bundle.sh` script will compile `scripts/main.js` and link its dependencies:

+	cd static/
+	chmod +x bundle.sh  # Make bundle.sh an executable
+	./bundle.sh         # Link and compile ReactJS files

 ## Contributors